untoldengine/UntoldEngine/docs/API/UsageExamples.md

-When a `.untold` asset or tiled scene manifest was exported with scene-authored data, load that data separately from the mesh. `setEntityMesh` and `setEntityMeshAsync` load geometry and materials; `loadSceneAuthored` registers the Blender-authored lights/cameras and installs any baked color-management LUT from `--bake-color-management`.
+When a `.untold` asset or tiled scene manifest was exported with scene-authored data, load that data separately from the mesh. `setEntityMesh` and `setEntityMeshAsync` load geometry and materials; `loadSceneAuthored` registers the Blender-authored lights/cameras and installs any `.cube` creative grade LUT staged with `--color-grade-lut`.

 ```swift
 setSceneReady(false)